cyphernet-labs/rust-cyphernet/eidolon/README.md

 abstracted from the encryption layer, which can be combined with virtually any encryption protocols of today or a future.

-The library is a part of [rust cyphernet suite](https://github.com/Cyphernet-WG/rust-cyphernet) and used by it for generic implementation of noise protocol framework abstracted from the underlying curve.
+The library is a part of [rust cyphernet suite](https://github.com/Cyphernet-WG/rust-cyphernet).

 ## Manifest